timskillman/Pi3C/README.md

 # Pi3C
 *v0.0.2 Alpha*

 Pi3C is a fast, C++ graphics engine and toolkit tailored for all models of the Raspberry Pi and works on other platforms such as Windows and Android.
 It's small size and innovative techniques make it fast enough to run highly detailed 3D games; even on the Pi Zero.

 It is designed to be simple to use and encourage youngsters (or anyone) new to programming by exploring the basic tutorials, games and apps provided.

 These range from a few lines of simple, self explained code to more complex, real-world and heavy-weight examples.

 Pi3C tries to avoid the complexities of C++ by providing a top-level class called Pi3C.
 This class has simple commands to help you start your journey into the exciting world of C++ programming.
+Pi3C's utilizes the 'Simple DirectMedia Layer' (SDL 2.0) cross-platform development library (https://www.libsdl.org/).

 Pi3C provides functions to render Open GLES 2.0 graphics using shaders.
 It also provides a high speed, Immediate Mode Graphics User Interface (IMGUI) with various buttons, text  and common widgets.
 Using these functions, complex Apps and games can be made with relative ease.